openplans/openblock-old/docs/setup.rst

 --------------------------

-If you're going to run postgresql on the same system where you're installing openblock, skip ahead to :ref:`postgis_localhost`.
+If you're going to run postgresql on the same system where you're installing OpenBlock, skip ahead to :ref:`postgis_localhost`.

 If you're going to run postgresql on a separate server, then -- assuming your database administrator can install postgis as per